arju88nair/NameGenerator/README.md

 # NameGenerator

+A random name generator in Python from the name list on Docker.Just for fun and future reference

-Base code Go copied from Moby which is in GO
+Base code in Go copied from Moby